cvasi-tktd/cvasi.ui/README.md

 ## Acknowledgements

 Financial support for creation and release of this software project was provided by Bayer Crop Science.
+Thanks to all persons who contributed to testing the tool and for their valuable feedback (in no particular order):

+Alexander Singer, Dietmar Warnecke, Gisela Wiedemann, Silke Laucht, Jens Schabacker, Petra Moosmayer, Thomas Martin and Daniel Stengel at Rifcon.
+As well as Jutta Hager, Thomas Preuss, David Heckmann, John Herrmann, and Dominic Englert at Bayer Crop Science.